gorlapraveen/firefox_b2b_comm_radio_addon/CONTRIBUTING.md

 # Contributors
+Greetings :raised_hand: for the contributors :blush:

-Find Contributors list of Guidelines for this project.
-Folks intended for open web development are most welcomed!.
+Fello open web developers are most welcomed!. :heart_eyes:

+# How can i contribute?

 ## Contributing areas:
   * Addon JS snippets for better integration.